leehalevi/Codon-Usage-Analyzer-Optimizer/README.md

 # Codon Usage Analyzer and Optimizer

+This project is the final project in the Basic Programming Skills course at the Weizmann Institute of Science.

 ## What does this project do?

 This project is a tool that analyzes the codon usage in a DNA sequence and suggests an optimized version based on the preferred codon usage of a target organism (e.g., *E. coli* or yeast).
 It helps improve gene expression by recommending codon changes that do not alter the protein but make the gene easier for the organism to translate efficiently.